-So, if you intend to tackle this long-needed kitchen overhaul, read through our 12 tips for your kitchen renovation and allow for smart storage space right away when you start planning.
+So, if you intend to tackle this long-needed kitchen overhaul, read through our 12 steps to a successful kitchen and allow for smart storage space right away when you start planning.
 Feel also free to download the kitchen design guidelines at no cost.

 Convert your kitchen corner to a storage star